open-telemetry/opentelemetry-python/docs/getting-started.rst

     python jaeger_example.py

-You can then visit the Jaegar UI, see you service under "services", and find your traces!
+You can then visit the Jaeger UI, see your service under "services", and find your traces!

 .. image:: images/jaeger_trace.png